By Dr. Sarah Haessler

 Baystate Medical Center

 Q. I’ve never been a big fan of the flu shot ever since I was vaccinated many years ago, then got sick shortly afterwards.
-I just don’t know what to think.
+Why is that?

 If you are referring to having a severe cold or flu-like illness after getting the shot, I can assure you it was purely coincidental.
 The flu vaccine does not contain any live flu virus, so you cannot get the flu from a flu shot.
 If you did indeed have influenza after getting the shot, you may have already been infected, or were infected shortly after receiving your vaccination.
 It takes around two weeks after vaccination for your body to make antibodies against the influenza virus.